adrian-griffin/cargoport/README.md

+# 🚢 cargoport 🌊

-A docker compose environment backup & transfer tool, written in Go!
+A 🐳 Docker compose environment backup & transfer tool, written in Go!

+Built from the ground up for seamless use with `cron` on Debian servers & machines.

+Allows easy transfer of backups to remote, off-prem machines, utilizing a built in SSH keytool to allow simple & hands-off backups on schedules.

 ## Table of Contents
 - [Install](#install)